deepennyway/weavers-almanac/src/appendix/morning-coffee.md

 I don’t always have the energy to get out the big press and wait five minutes.
 I don’t have the devices to use paper filters, and my coffee is too coarse for that anyway.

 What do I have?
 A mesh kitchen strainer, a liquid measuring cup, and a mug.
-So let’s make some coffee.
+So, let’s make some coffee.

 ## Making A Cup of Coffee When All You Have Is A Mesh Strainer, A Liquid Measuring Cup, And A Mug

 First, make sure your coffee is ground coarse, as coarse as it would need to be for a coffee press.
 (If you get your coffee from a store, ask them to grind it “As coarse as you can make it”)